Monday, December 31, 2007

 Sitting in Houston's Airport-- Bush Intercontinental-- I face a sun setting over the fin of a grounded Continental jet.
 There's a football game on TV and Bruce has moved closer for a better view.

 I'd rather watch people.
-An odd lot us humans, but interesting, and nice-- for the most part-- all with a tale, each a lead actors in a drama written only for him-- or so he thinks.
+An odd lot us humans, but interesting, and nice-- for the most part-- all with a tale, each the lead actor in a drama written only for him-- or so he thinks.

 Nobody here looks ominous in anyway.
 All the random "beepers" were pulled aside and screened further.
 All water bottles have been confiscated from those who didn't know water was a liquid.